 Bail or Bond

 After the arrest, the accused is offered an opportunity to make bail or bond.
-By paying the specified amount of money, the accused is allowed to be free from jail to await further legal proceedings.
+By paying the specified amount of money, the accused is allowed to be released from jail to await further legal proceedings.
 The justification for bail or bond is to assure the accused appears in court and it further serves to maintain the presumption of innocence for the accused.

 A preliminary hearing is usually held within two weeks after the arrest of the accused.
 It is usually held in the Magistrate Court.
-At this hearing, evidence is presented to the presiding judge, who decides if the evidence presented to him or her is sufficient to proceed in Superior Court.
-This is sometimes referred to as binding the case over for grand jury presentation.
+At this hearing, evidence is presented to the presiding judge to determine if there is sufficient evidence to proceed in Superior Court.
+This is sometimes referred to as binding the case over for presentment to the grand jury.

-The judge imposes sentence usually immediately following the trial.
-Sometimes a pre-sentencing hearing is held for the judge to consider.
-The defendant could receive prison time and/or probated sentence.
-If the defendant receives probation, he or she will be assigned a probation officer to whom he or she will be required to report and keep informed of his or her current residence, place of employment, and any trips out of town.
+If a defendant is sentenced to prison, the defendant will be taken into custody.
+If the defendant receives probation, the defendant will be required to report to an assigned probation officer.
+The defendant will be required to notify probation of his or her current residence, place of employment, and any trips out of town.
 Victims (or survivors) of sex-related crimes and/or violent crimes resulting in bodily injury or death have the right to be notified prior to any order by the Court shortening the period of probation originally ordered.
 It is the victim's responsibility to keep the Probation Office notified of his or her address.
 The victim notification form for the Probation Office can be obtained through the Victim Services Program in the District Attorney's office.

 State Board of Pardons and Paroles